ao5357/ao5357.github.com/collections/_posts/2024-08-03-my-productivity-system.md

 Sometimes when there's a high-priority task that I should do next I circle the checkbox.

-Sometimes when I'm making a card for the week and there are tasks that a related to one another I group them inside a left-side square bracket.
+Sometimes when I'm making a card for the week and there are tasks that are related to one another I group them inside a left-side square bracket.

 Sometimes when a task is canceled (by a client per rule #3!)
 I mark it with an x rather than a checkmark.